Orientation & Registration Information

 - 2013-14 Housing Information

-This notification is intended to acquaint you with a number of important items concerning the fall semester.
-Please familiarize yourself with this information, especially the information about online registration.
+This notification is intended to acquaint you with a number of important items concerning the Spring semester.
+Please familiarize yourself with this information, especially the information about on line enrollment.

 This correspondence does not imply acceptance into a program at Biola University.